 Then in Spring 2017 we moved house so had to move the horses, and I finally found the grazing of my dreams - rolling acres of unfertilised, ancient former sheep-grazed moorland pasture – yes I know I'm lucky, but it did take me years to find it ;o) However, it still comes with the usual micronutrient deficiencies so I need to give my small herd of four a daily feedbowl with an appropriate carrier to add in their minerals etc.

 So here's my take on All Things Feed, and how I feed my horses.
-In brief first, then the Full Monty below if you've got a bit of time; the Full Monty forms the bulk of my email reply to an All Things Feed enquiry, so it's a long one.
+In brief first, then the Full Monty below if you've got a bit of time; the Full Monty forms a fair chunk of my email reply to an All Things Feed enquiry, so it's a long one.

 In brief - my feedbowl